2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: QB, G, CB

 A lot of teams that need corners are opting for DT or edge players.
-While Pittsburgh needs a corner, it needs a quarterback more, chose to pass on the likes of Shedeur Sanders and Jaxson Dart.
+While Pittsburgh needs a corner, the team desperately needs a quarterback, and they opted to pass on the likes of Shedeur Sanders and Jaxson Dart.

 However, for what seems like decades, the Steelers have gone above .500 by having a lockdown defense.
 It got better tonight.